ChristyTheresaChacko/Game-Of-Success/README.md

 Nobody would ever say "Life's a thrilling adventure: learn, apply, and unlock endless surprises!" in such an engaging and fun way.

 The Solution:

-We presented a fun game to realize the insight of life .
-Starting from a game with random motion of bubbles represent the knowledge facts around us.
-Instead of getting into acquriring whole knowledge we must acquire 1 or 2 skills at a time.
-Each bubble represents a fact and bubbles present you two numbers which must be kept in mind .
-The second part contains a game with the numbers yoy collected in first round from the facts.
+We’ve designed an engaging game that explores the insights of life through play.
+You start in a colorful world of bubbles, each representing a piece of knowledge.
+Player can pop two bubbles which represents, instead of trying to absorb everything at once, you focus on just one or two skills at a time, which is very much needed in our life too.

+As you pop each bubble, you collect two numbers to remember.
+In the next round, you’ll rearrange those numbers, symbolizing how we must organize and apply knowledge at the right moment.

+The adventure culminates in a surprise shooter game, where you face challenges using what you’ve learned.
+This round reinforces that life is about learning, applying knowledge, and unlocking new experiences.

+In short, this game teaches that life is an adventurous journey where learning and timely application lead to greater rewards.
+Get ready for the adventure ahead!.